-Close to 600 species of birds live in the Queen Elizabeth national park area with these being common; Great white and Pink-backed Pelicans, White-winged Terns, Papyrus Canary, Malachite, woodland Kingfisher and Pied Kingfishers, Black-rumped Buttonquail, Gabon and Slender-tailed Nightjars, Beautiful Black-headed Gonolek, African Fish Eagle.
-The checklist includes virtually every water bird species resident in Uganda, with a variety of woodland and forest birds with Mweya outstanding for the myriad water birds on the Kazinga Channel and the forest at Ishasha is a good place to see more unusual species.
+Close to 600 species of birds live in this area with these being common; Great White and Pink-backed Pelicans, White-winged Terns, Papyrus Canary, Malachite, woodland Kingfisher and Pied Kingfishers, Black-rumped Buttonquail, Gabon and Slender-tailed Nightjars, Beautiful Black-headed Gonolek, African Fish Eagle.
+The checklist includes virtually every waterbird species resident in Uganda, with a variety of woodland and forest birds with Mweya outstanding for the myriad waterbirds on the Kazinga Channel and the forest at Ishasha is a good place to see more unusual species.

 North of Kazinga channel is where you find the main tourist circuit.
 Some more than 95 mammal species have been recorded.
 Ten primates species including chimpanzees, vervet, L’Hoest, Black-and-White Colobus and Olive Baboon.
 20 predators are residents in Queen Elizabeth national park including Leopards, Lions, Spotted Hyena, Side-striped Jackal, Tsavo cat, and the most common antelope species is the Uganda Kob, bushbuck, topi and Deffassa waterbuck with the elusive papyrus swamp antelope the sitatunga antelope found around lake George, while four Duiker species are defined to the Maramagambo forest.
 African Buffaloes are common and they are often reddish in color leading to interbreeding with forest buffaloes which are a redder race of buffalo living across the border in Congolese rainforest.
 The elephants in the park also show strong affinities with the smaller much hairier forest-dwelling race of elephants found in the DRC.